I get many questions from owners asking why their husky is stubborn and, most importantly, what they can do about it.

 Ultimately, your husky learns that it’s better if they ignore you as this gets them extra attention or treats they wouldn’t have got otherwise.

-It’s important to consider how you’ve been reacting in moments of stubborn behavior.
+It’s important to consider how you’ve reacted in moments of stubborn behavior.
 Do you bribe your husky?
-Do you suddenly speak to them nicely or show them praise in order to get them to do what you want?
+Do you suddenly speak to them nicely or show them praise to get them to do what you want?

 If this is the case, it could have been reinforcing the behavior the whole time.